WiseLibs/better-sqlite3/docs/contribution.md

 - Function signatures are written as: .funcName(*requiredArg*, [*optionalArg*]) -> *returnValue*
 	- Note that the arguments and return values are *italicized*
 	- Note that optional arguments are surrounded by square brackets []
-- All code examples should be highlighted using `js` syntax, except for bash commands which don't need highlighting
+- All code blocks should be highlighted using `js` syntax, except for bash commands which don't need highlighting

 ## Categories of contribution